Newtown Borough Historic District

-The Newtown Borough Historic District is a 100 acre historic district in the borough of Newtown within the town of Newtown in Fairfield County, Connecticut.
-There is a local historic district, and an overlapping district that was listed on the National Register of Historic Places in 1996.
+The Newtown Borough Historic District is a 100 acre historic district in the borough of Newtown in Newtown, Connecticut.
+There is a local historic district and an overlapping district that was listed on the National Register of Historic Places in 1996.

 The National Register district includes just a small part of the current borough, but about half of the original borough as it was first incorporated in 1824.
 The local historic district was smaller, but the Ram's Pasture and another property were added in 2009.
 The district has a governance structure.

-The district was designated as a historic district on the National Register of Historic Places (NRHP) in 1996.
-The district area has buildings dating back from 1780.
-The district includes the separately NRHP-listed Glover House and Caleb Baldwin Tavern.
+The district area has buildings dating from 1780 and includes the separately NRHP-listed Glover House and Caleb Baldwin Tavern.

-In 1996, the district included 225 contributing buildings, 2 other contributing structures, 1 contributing site, and 2 contributing objects.
+In 1996, the district included 225 contributing buildings, tow other contributing structures, one contributing site, and two contributing objects.
 The one contributing site in the district is the "Ram's Pasture", a meadow that was common land.

 Significant properties in the district include: